kristinevardanyan/Web-Scraping/README.md

 This script intelligently retrieves data from [Time.am](https://time.am), focusing on the Casio women's watches section.

 ## Contributions
 Contributions are encouraged.
 Valuable input, feedback, and suggestions are welcome.
-Contribute by creating issues or submitting pull requests for additional features or enhancements.